 Face-Covering Regulation Information

-Effective June 15, 2020, the University of Oregon (UO) requires faculty, staff, students, visitors, and vendors across all UO locations to use face coverings, which include masks (note: masks with exhaust valves are discouraged), cloth face coverings, or face shields, when in UO owned, leased, or controlled buildings, EXCEPT when alone in a space (e.g., room with four walls).
+Effective October 22, 2020, the University of Oregon requires faculty, staff, students, visitors, and vendors across all UO locations to use face coverings, which include masks (note: masks with exhaust valves are discouraged) and cloth face coverings when in UO owned, leased, or controlled buildings, EXCEPT when alone in a space (e.g., room with four walls).
+Additionally, face coverings are required when in outdoor public spaces on campus regardless of whether or not six feet of distance can be maintained between people.

 It is recommended that individuals wear face masks when alone in a space.